 Each USB will provide you with different information:

-- POWER+GPS: Will provide you heading information with message UBX-NAV-RELPOSNED.
+- POWER+GPS: Will let you communicate with the simpleRTK2B board native USB port.
+Will provide you heading information with message UBX-NAV-RELPOSNED.
 Heading is not available in NMEA format (limitation from ZED-F9P).
 In addition, it will also actually provide you the relative vector (North East Down) between the 2 antennas.

-- POWER+XBEE: Will provide you with absolute position in NMEA or UBX format.
+- POWER+XBEE: Will let you communicate with the simpleRTK2Blite board via its UART1.
+Will provide you with absolute position in NMEA or UBX format.

 Alternatively arduino rails can be used to interface with an external processor / arduino: